-Push-back can occur when the blade at the top of the bar contacts a foreign object or when the blade is pinched in the cut.
+Push-back can occur when the blade at the top of the bar contacts a foreign object, such as a nail, or when the blade is pinched in the cut.

 The saw will be suddenly and forcefully pushed back toward the operator.